AorsiniYT/vita-moonlight/README.md

 ## Credits

 - Thanks to [Natinusala](https://github.com/natinusala), [xfangfang](https://github.com/xfangfang) and [XITRIX](https://github.com/XITRIX) for [borealis](https://github.com/xfangfang/borealis), the UI framework that makes this project possible.

-- Special thanks to:
-  - [MetalfaceScout](https://github.com/MetalfaceScout) for the tap implementation and important fixes for the Vita version.
-  - [xyzz](https://github.com/xyzz) for the original Moonlight port for PS Vita, which laid the foundation for this client.
 - The [moonlight-stream](https://github.com/moonlight-stream/moonlight-common-c) team for their library, which enables connectivity with Sunshine and GeForce Experience.

 ---